 If you’ve been networking already and found it unrewarding, these tips might help you to get more out of it next time.
 And if you’re just starting out, we hope this little bit of virtual assistant help and guidance puts you on the right path and gives you the confidence to get out and make an impact.

-If you’re short on time and need help with networking follow ups and diary appointment setting, or any of our other virtual business services, feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re short on time and think you could benefit from the help of a virtual sales appointment setting assistant or any of our other online assistant services, feel free to call us on 0800 994 9016 or use our contact form in the menu above.